Shadow7726/Z-Wave-PT/zwave-vulnerabilities.md

 | Command Injection     | Sending malformed input to handler functions could cause command injection and execution of arbitrary code.       | Attacker sends malformed packet that injects OS commands into smart bulb's command handler.
 Executes code on the device. | - Fuzz packet parameters. - Identify vulnerable input parameters. - Craft input strings with OS commands. - Execute arbitrary code.         |
 | Weaknesses in Protocol | Design weaknesses like lack of source authentication and integrity checking enable attacks like signal replay.    | Attacker replays captured "on" command due to lack of source authentication in Z-Wave protocol.                       | - Capture and analyze packets. - Replay commands without proper source validation.                                                               |

-Sure, here's the provided information formatted in Markdown:

-### Steps to Perform an Insecure Inclusion Attack on a Z-Wave Network:
+### 1.Steps to Perform an Insecure Inclusion Attack on a Z-Wave Network:

 1. **Obtain Hardware:**
    - Obtain a Z-Wave transceiver device like the Yardstick One or a Software Defined Radio (SDR) capable of transmitting on the 908MHz frequency band.